Mourners gather for Grenfell memorial six months after tragedy

 Members of the Kensington and Chelsea council, which was responsible for the management of the building, did not attend after mourners requested they stay away.

-At the end of the service, a Grenfell banner was held aloft and carried out of the Cathedral followed by mourners, who held white roses and photographs of their loved ones.
+At the end of the service, a Grenfell banner was held aloft and carried out of the cathedral, followed by mourners, who held white roses and photographs of their loved ones.

-"It was uplifting but it was very sad as well," Nelissa Mendy, who lost her cousin at Grenfell, told CNN.
+"It was uplifting, but it was very sad as well," Nelissa Mendy, who lost her cousin at Grenfell, told CNN.

 "There are still no words.
 I'm struggling for words but I'm really glad there's an acknowledgment.
 There's still a lot of pain and a lot of unanswered questions but the service itself was comforting if that's the right word.